 2.3.
 Fluorescent Light Fixtures

 MSU Surplus Store & Recycling Center will accept fluorescent light fixtures with electronic ballasts.
 MSU Surplus Store & Recycling Center cannot accept light fixtures with PCB ballasts.
-All PCB light ballasts must be collected for disposal through EHS by submitting an online Hazardous Waste Pickup Request.
+All PCB light ballasts must be separated from the fixture and collected for disposal through the EHS Hazardous Waste Program.
+Disposal guidance for PCB ballasts can be found in the Waste Section of the EHS Website.

 2.4.
 Fluorescent Light Tubes